Yasuf

-Yasuf (ياسوف) is a Palestinian village located in the Salfit Governorate of the State of Palestine, in the northern West Bank, northeast of Salfit, 37 km southwest of Nablus and adjacent to the Israeli settlement of Kfar Tapuach.
-According to the Palestinian Central Bureau of Statistics, it had a population of 1,621 in 2007.
+Yasuf (ياسوف) is a Palestinian village in the Salfit Governorate of the State of Palestine, in the northern West Bank, northeast of Salfit, 37 km southwest of Nablus and adjacent to the Israeli settlement of Kfar Tapuach.
+According to the Palestinian Central Bureau of Statistics, it had a population of 2,093 in 2017.
 About 87% of the population relies on agriculture for income, while the remainder work in the public sector.